 Historically, the concept "Civil Society" has arisen in relatively recent times.
 Beginning with the 17th century, it has spread very widely over the planet in our time.
 Among others, Locke, Madison, Hegel, Marx, and more recently Habermas put the concept somewhere near the center of their social-political world views.
 Almost no one can agree on just what it means, but nearly every conscious contemporary has some idea of it.
 Consider this simple iconic or schematic representation of that great abstraction "Civil Society" =

-Each circle represents a distinct but intertwined realm of private, public and institutional life =
+Each circle on this Venn diagram [ID] represents a distinct but intertwined realm of private, public and institutional life =

 [A] social groups and formations (society itself),

 [B] political power (the state), and

 [C] production & distribution of commodities & services (the economy).